Identity and Access Management Career and Jobs

 The identity and access management roles may be staff or management levels in many areas such as identity directory services, user access provisioning and de-provisioning, implementation and maintenance of IAM technology and related infrastructure, Application Development Life Cycle (SDLC) security, auditing and testing, identifying and handling exceptions, application integration, federated identity, patch management, and many other areas.

-Many of the IAM roles are technical in nature and need management oversight to comply with the organization’s IAM program and communicate with other internal and external groups such as Internal Audit, Legal, Privacy, HR, contractors, and regulator to achieve the IAM goals and objectives.
+Many of the IAM roles are technical in nature and need management oversight to comply with the organization’s IAM program and communicate with other internal and external groups such as Internal Audit, Legal, Privacy, HR, contractors, and regulators to achieve the IAM goals and objectives.

 An IAM career in a management role is highly important for assessing the risks and developing a plan based on a strategy and vision that considers changes in the internal and external environments.